tamnil/ubering/README.md

 # Uber Hack to monitor prices
 Tamnil Saito Junior <tamnil@gmail.com>

+### WARNING:

+This is a hack and it's not based on oficial api!!!  can be deprecated or blocked without advice

 ## Description
 based on browser behavior to get better prices